Create a staging environment for upgrading Confluence

 <local-home-directory>/confluence.cfg.xmlto point to your staging shared home directory.
 This change must be made on every staging node.

 <home-directory>/confluence.cfg.xml must be made on every staging node.

 When it comes time to start Confluence, start one node at a time, as usual.

 If you're managing users in JIRA, Crowd, or in an external LDAP directory you can:

 - replicate JIRA, Crowd, or your external directory in your staging environment and point your Confluence staging site to your staging external directory (recommended).

 - provide your staging server with network or local access to the same hosts as your production server.

 5 Modify application links (optional)

 If you have application links between Confluence and other Atlassian applications you should change the server ID on each staging application.
-See How to change the server ID of Confluence and Changing Server ID for Test Installations for JIRA.
+See How to change the server ID of Confluence and Change the server ID for an instance of Jira server for JIRA.

 If you don't change the server ID and update your application links there is a chance that when you create a new application link in production it will point to your staging server instead.